asreview/asreview/docs/source/simulation_overview.rst

 To run a simulation in the ASReview webapp, create a project as described in :doc:`project_create`.
-Most of the steps of the setup are identical or straightworward.
+Most of the steps of the setup are identical or straightforward.
 In this section, some of the differences are highlighted.

 In the step on *Project Information*, select the "Simulation" mode (see figure below).